Options in year 8 or 9

 - what jobs are you interested in doing in the future?

-You can find out about different jobs and what qualifications they require.
-If you’re not sure what jobs you’re interested in, some of these sites include a careers quiz to help you get some ideas.
+It's a good idea to find out about different jobs and what qualifications they require.
+If you’re not sure what jobs you’re interested in, some sites include a careers quiz to help you get some ideas.

-You could look at college/6th form courses or apprenticeships that you might be interested in after year 11.
+You could look at what college / 6th form courses or apprenticeships that you might be interested in after year 11.
 This will give you an idea of what GCSEs (or equivalent) are needed.
-We also provide more information for options after year 11.
+Check out our options after year 11 page for more information.

 Finally, it’s a good idea to speak to people, such as: